irwin-deng/FIFA-Web-Application/README.md

+## Introduction

+This web app was created for my CIS 550 (Databases) course.
+Languages used include mySQL (for querying a database), Node.js (for the backend), and React (for the frontend).

 ## File Descriptions

 **/datasets**: This directory contains the two datasets used in this app.
 More info on the datasets can be found [here](./datasets/Dataset%20Information.md).
 These datasets are uploaded to a server and queried by the server-side app using MySQL.